no one deals like we do!

 Black-and-white photos of the stars still line the walls of the reception area.
 Today, guests can sleep in the spartan, ocean breeze-cooled rooms where the celebrities slept, although the 46-room hotel also offers newer air-conditioned suites.

-The Duke used to sleep on an extra-long bed in a separate round house, called Casa Redonda, built under the palms.
+John Wayne used to sleep on an extra-long bed in a separate round house, called Casa Redonda, built under the palms.
 After he left, Johnny Weissmuller lived here, with his wife, for the last four years of his life.
 The owners renamed Casa Redonda as Tarzan's Round House to commemorate his stay.

 Nuestra Señora de la Soledad Church towers over the mango trees and outdoor cafés in the plaza.
-With its blue and yellow onion-shaped domes, it looks more Russian Orthodox than Mexican.
+With its blue-and-yellow onion-shaped domes, it looks more Russian Orthodox than Mexican.

 Photo © Barb & Ron Kroll

-Street fiestas
+Street fiesta

 Pink bougainvillea cascade over stone walls.
 Roosters crow from courtyards inside.
 A VW Beetle squeezes down a narrow street only a hand’s width from the peach, blue and pink homes on either side.

 On the street corner, flashing blue neon lights decorate a white stucco altar.
-Inside, a statue of a man, wearing a sombrero, kneels in front of an image of the Virgin Mary.
+Inside, a statue of a man wearing a sombrero kneels in front of an image of the Virgin Mary.
 Vases of freshly picked flowers surround the shrine.

 Fortunate visitors may encounter a concert in the zócalo or a street fiesta in one of the neighbourhoods.
 It's a great time to join the locals celebrating their culture with traditional songs, dances and costumes.